How Does the Amazon Search Engine Work?

 4. Product Availability – The key to this factor: don’t run out of stock.
 If FBA, keep Amazon stocked with your merchandise.
 Amazon does not like to lose out on sales.
 If you “stock out”, you disappoint the customer, and you disappoint Amazon.
 Appease the Amazon search algorithm.
 Monitor inventory regularly and try to continually strike the balance of having just enough on hand at Amazon at all times.

-While these are the primary and most important factors the Amazon A9 algorithm uses to assess your listings, there are several indirect factors that play a key role, as well.
+While these are all the primary and most important factors the Amazon A9 algorthm uses to assess your listing, there are several indirect factors that play a role as well.

 - Advertising – As we’ve already discussed, sales velocity is the most important factor monitored by Amazon’s search algorithm.
 But how do you increase your sales velocity?
 The answer: advertising.
 This is far and away the most powerful tool you can use to increase your sales velocity.
 Even just a few dollars allocated toward advertising with PPC can go a long way toward driving traffic to your listings and increasing your sales.

 - Fulfillment Method – Fulfillment by Amazon (FBA) is a valuable resource to sellers.
 By having your items stocked in an Amazon warehouse you can achieve featured merchant status, increase your reach to Amazon Prime Members and better your chances of achieving a spot in the sought after Buy Box.
 All of these benefits can go a long way toward increasing conversions and boosting your sales velocity.